Porsche reveals the Taycan, its stunning first take on an all-electric car

 Electrify America, a subsidy of Volkswagen Auto Group, is working on building out a network of such fast chargers along United States highways to enable electric vehicles to take road trips.
 American Taycan owners can expect to use their six-figure car for more than just commuting and grocery getting.

 The Taycan has a big role to fill.
 It has to carry the DNA of one of the most storied and beloved automakers of all time while defining a brand-new direction for the future of the company.

-Porsche says that internal combustion will remain an important part of their lineup, but the industry is clearly going electric and Porsche knows that.
+Porsche said that internal combustion engines will remain an important part of its lineup, but the industry is clearly going electric—and Porsche knows that.